MickyMori/Lab_assignment_2/README.md

 Create an `Action Server` that:
 * Publishes on the `/rosbot/search_id` topic the ID of the marker it is searching for.
-* Rrotates the robot by publishing angular velocity commands on the `/cmd_vel topic` to search for the marker.
+* Rotates the robot by publishing angular velocity commands on the `/cmd_vel topic` to search for the marker.
-* Subscribes to the `/rosbot/marker_found` topic to know wether the marker was found or not.
+* Subscribes to the `/rosbot/marker_found` topic to know whether the marker was found or not.

 ### FindMarker Action Client Node (find_marker_action_client.cpp)